persteenolsen/django-starter-two/README.md

 pip install -r requirements.txt
 ```

-Take a look at the files needed for connect to MySQL: `vercel_app/mysql_setup.py` and
+Take a look at the files needed for connecting to MySQL: `vercel_app/mysql_setup.py` and

 `vercel_app/__init__.py`